(Updated for SURGE 2022)

-- Be an undergraduate at a U.S. university or college who, by reason of their culture, class, race, ethnicity, gender, sexual orientation, personal background, and life experiences, would add diversity to our Stanford Earth, Energy & Environmental Sciences research community.
+- Be an undergraduate at a U.S. university or college who, by reason of their culture, class, race, ethnicity, gender, sexual orientation, personal background, and life experiences, would be a leader on equity and inclusion efforts in our Stanford Earth, Energy & Environmental Sciences research community.
 We especially encourage applications from traditionally underrepresented groups in geosciences and engineering, including African Americans, Hispanic/Latinx Americans, Native Americans, Pacific Islander Americans, and first-generation college students.

-- We especially encourage applicants who are seeking a formalized research experience for the first time.
+- This is a great opportunity for those applicants who are seeking a formalized research experience for the first time.

-- While the program is geared for undergraduates, we will also consider exceptional students who have recently graduated from college but need research experience and preparation for graduate school.
+- This program has been designed as an undergraduate research experience.
+We have limited funding for recently graduated students.
 Recent graduates are required to notify SURGE staff if he or she has been accepted into graduate school during the application process.

 - SURGE focuses on recruiting prospective graduate students, and therefore favors rising juniors and seniors--and perhaps a few exceptional sophomores--from other universities.

-- Have completed at least two years of college and have at least one semester remaining of their undergraduate education by the start of the summer program.
+- For community college students, we suggest those in their last year, who have at least one semester remaining of their undergraduate education by the start of the summer program.